-The District is responsible for providing a safe environment for students, staff, and visitors.
-A safe school environment is a fundamental requirement for student success.
+The Board is responsible for the general management and control of schools in the District2, including promoting and fostering a safe environment for students, staff, and visitors.
+Every student should have access to a safe, secure, and orderly school that is conducive to learning.
 Central to that responsibility is the implementation of a fair and equitable system of behavior supports and interventions for all students.
-School administrators are expected to develop and implement a plan with teachers to ensure that expected behaviors are intentionally taught, modeled, learned, and reviewed to ensure student understanding and success.
+School administrators are expected to develop and implement a plan with teachers to ensure that expected behaviors are intentionally taught, modeled, learned, and reviewed to ensure understanding and success by students, school staff, and SSOs.
 The District's commitment to achieving racial equity through awareness, action, and accountability must be embedded in all school and District practices, to ensure that all students are treated fairly and without discrimination.

-Critical to school safety and student success is the importance of building and sustaining positive adult-to-student relationships that: celebrate and recognize positive student behavior; incorporate cultural competence; use age- and developmentally-appropriate strategies; and are based on respect and two-way communication.
+Critical to school safety and student success is the importance of building and sustaining positive adult-to-student relationships that: celebrate and recognize positive student behavior; incorporate cultural competence; use age- and developmentally-appropriate strategies; and are based on mutual respect and two-way communication.